rabbitmq/rabbitmq-website/site/publishers.md

 The former type of exception can occur immediately during a write or with a certain delay.
 This is because certain types of I/O failures (e.g. to high network congestion or packet drop rate) can [take time to detect](/heartbeats.html).
-Publishing can continue after the [connection recovers](#connection-recovery) but if the connection is blocked due to an alarm, all further attemptes will fail until the alarm clears.
-This is covered  in more details beloow in the [Effects of Resource Alarms](#alarms) section.
+Publishing can continue after the [connection recovers](#connection-recovery) but if the connection is blocked due to an alarm, all further attempts will fail until the alarm clears.
+This is covered in more details below in the [Effects of Resource Alarms](#alarms) section.

 The latter type of exception can only happen when the application developer provides a timeout.
 What timeout value is reasonable for a given application is decided by the developer.